 Boston College's History Department attracts talented graduate students from around the nation and around the world.
 We offer M.A. and Ph.D. degrees with training in a number of regional and thematic specialties.
-For the master’s degree in teaching (M.A.T.) program administered by the Lynch School of Education see M.A.
-Programs on the next page.
+For the master’s degree in teaching (M.A.T.) program administered by the Lynch School of Education and Human Development, see M.A.
+Programs in that section.

 Doctor of Philosophy in History

-Course and Residency Requirements: Students entering directly into the Ph.D. program are required to complete 39 credits, 36 of which are taken prior to comprehensive exams.
-All students in the Ph.D. program are required to pursue two semesters of full-time study during the first year and must, in the course of their studies, complete at least two seminars and at least two colloquia (one in the major and one in a minor area).
+Course and Residency Requirements: Students entering into the Ph.D. program are required to complete 39 credits, 36 of which are taken prior to comprehensive exams.
+All students in the Ph.D. program are required to pursue two semesters of full-time study during the first year and must, in the course of their studies, complete at least two seminars and at least two colloquia (one in the major and one in a minor area) in addition to the required Colloquium for Doctoral Studies.

 The Comprehensive Exam: The student’s oral comprehensive examination will be conducted by an examining board composed of three faculty members.
 A written examination may be substituted for an oral exam at the joint discretion of the student and the student’s committee.